-- This Decarbonisation Delivery Plan (DAP) sets the strategic direction of travel for HDUHB over the next five to ten years and identifies deliverable actions for the two years.
-Successful implementation of this Decarbonisation Delivery Plan will require a step-change in decarbonisation activity across HDUHB and significant additional funding from Welsh Government. - The DAP addresses carbon emissions across all GHG emissions scopes, including those from buildings and land use, transport, waste, water, procurement of goods and services and wider clinical healthcare delivery.
-In addition, it provides a specific focus on the emissions associated with construction and refurbishment. - The table below sets out a summary of the impact (where quantifiable and estimated) of the decarbonisation actions that will be implemented by HDUHB to March 2024 to align with the NHS Wales Decarbonisation Strategic Delivery Plan (SDP).
-As shown, it has not been possible to quantify every action in the 2022-24 DAP.
-A fuller breakdown of these decarbonisation actions can be found in Section 4 and details of how actions have been quantified are in Appendix 2.
+- This Decarbonisation Delivery Plan (DDP) sets the strategic direction of travel for HDUHB over the next ten years and the incorporated Decarbonisation Action Plan (DAP, section 5) summarises the deliverable decarbonisation actions that will be implemented over the next 2+ years (from March 2022).
+Successful implementation of this Decarbonisation Delivery Plan will require a step-change in decarbonisation activity across HDUHB, to be appropriately resourced, and require significant additional funding from Welsh Government to support with the delivery and achievement of established targets - The DDP addresses carbon emissions across all GHG emissions scopes, including those from buildings and land use, transport, waste, water, procurement of goods and services and wider clinical healthcare delivery.
+In addition, it provides a specific focus on the emissions associated with construction and refurbishment. - The table below sets out a summary of the impact (where quantifiable and estimated) of the decarbonisation actions that will be implemented by HDUHB to March 2025 to align with the NHS Wales Decarbonisation Strategic Delivery Plan (SDP) date and 3 yearly Integrated Medium Term Plan (IMTP).
+As shown, it has not been possible to quantify every action in the 2022-25 Decarbonisation Action Plan (DAP).
+A fuller breakdown of these decarbonisation actions can be found in Section 4; details of how actions have been quantified are in Appendix 2.

-Est. benefits Indicative Est. 10 year Area £ tCO2e (2021) Activity (unit) baseline Capital Costs 2022-24 (£) Carbon Savings (tCO 2 e) Carbon Management £218,414 575 2,768,709 kWh TBC 4,282 Buildings £1,509,241 2,498 11,624,890 kWh £6.5m 18,346 Transport £89,720 246 96,036 litres 148,136 kWh e £2.1m 1,971 Procurement ТВС 8,480 TBC £100k 62,601 Estate Planning & Land Use ТВС TBC TBC TBC ТВС Approach to Healthcare TBC TBC TBC ТВС твс Total £1,817,375 11,799 твс £8.7m 87,200
+Est. Benefits Indicative Eat 10 year Area £ tCO2e (2021) Activity (unit) baseline Capital Costs 2022-25 (£) Carbon Savings (tCO 2 e) Carbon Management £218,400 600 2,768,700 kWh ТВС 4,300 Buildings £1,509,200 2,500 11,624,900 kWh £6.5m 18,300 Transport £89,700 300 96,000 litres 148,100 kWh e £2.1m 2,000 Procurement ТВС 8,500 ТВС £100k 62,600 Estate Planning & Land Use ТВС TBC TBC TBC TBC Approach to Healthcare ТВС TBC TBC TBC TBC Total £1,817,400 11,800 твс £8.7m 87,200

-- \\ The indicatve costs in the above table will be subject to further refinement at the time of the project to reflect inflationary impact and the outcome of feasibility studies to offer detailed design costs. - \\ Major infrastructure business cases outline costs in the order of £87m are required to enable some of above effficiencies - including electrical infrastructure upgrades and improvements to building fabric
+• The indicative costs in the above table will be subject to further refinement at the time of the project to reflect the inflationary impact and the outcome of feasibility studies to offer detailed design costs.

-- It is recognised that it will not be practical or possible for HDUHB to stop all carbon emissions entirely from its operations.
+- Major infrastructure business cases outline costs in the order of £87m are required to enable some of the decarbonisation actions - including electrical infrastructure upgrades and improvements to building fabric. - It is recognised that it will not be practical or possible for HDUHB to stop all carbon emissions entirely from its operations.
 This will be the same for all Health Boards and Trusts across Wales.
-HDUHB will strive to reduce its emissions as far as possible before using offsetting measures as the final step to align with Welsh Government's Net Zero public sector by 2030 ambition. - This calculation is called the "Gap to Target", which is the gap that will require offsetting measures.
-A gap to target has been estimated in 2025 as 33,873 tCO2e.
+HDUHB will strive to reduce its emissions as far as possible before using offsetting measures as the final step to align with Welsh Government's Net Zero public sector by 2030 ambition. - This calculation is called the "Gap to Net Zero Alignment", which is the gap that will require offsetting measures.
+A gap to net zero alignment has been estimated in 2025 as 33,873 tCO2e.
 This represents HDUHB's estimated residual carbon emissions in 2025, plus the initiatives that were unquantifiable at this point in terms of carbon savings.
 HDUHB will need to offset the remaining carbon emissions using the correct and approved methods.
 The graph below gives a visual representation of these savings as HDUHB's 'Decarbonisation Pathway' towards 2025.
-A business-as-usual (BAU), Net Zero 2030 pathway and the NHS Wales Strategic Delivery Plan target have also been included for context.
+A business-as-usual (BAU), Net Zero 2030 pathway, and the NHS Wales Strategic Delivery Plan target have also been included for context.
+An Action Plan period of 2022-24 is shown in alignment with NHS Wales Decarbonisation Strategic Delivery Plan requirements, however, it is anticipated that, due to funding limitations, delivery will likely stretch beyond 2024.